Edited by: Keri Stooksbury

 The most common side effect after travel vaccinations is for the area where you have received the injection to feel sore and perhaps ache a little.
 Again, this is a side effect that will only last for a short while after the vaccination.

-Hot Tip: If you experience any other side effects which are of concern to you, contact your travel medicine clinician immediately.
+Hot Tip: If you experience any other side effects that are of concern to you, contact your travel medicine clinician immediately.